ZCohortAcct/sql-intro-starter/README.md

 SELECT * FROM fans WHERE artist_id <> 169;
 ```

-9. SQL Query that will return a table that has fan name next the artist name (think JOIN)
+9. Write the SQL that will return a table that has fan name next the artist name (think JOIN statement)

 ```sql
 SELECT